Every business owners needs to look at their time management and ask if you are really getting the most important thing done.

-Use tools but don’t expect them to solve the problem.
+Use tools but don’t expect them to be the solution to your time management problem.

 Sometimes we avoid tasks because they aren’t fun, take too much time or are simply boring.
 One of the first things you need to do is figure out why you are avoiding the task.
 If it is going to take too much time, break it in to smaller steps.
 Set aside a little time each day to work on it.
 Then give yourself a reward when you finish part of the project.

 What should your reward be?
 Maybe it is a walk outside, a few quick minutes on social media, a piece of chocolate or a conversation with someone you have been meaning to catch up with.
 A little positive reinforcement goes a long way when it comes to motivating us to work on things we don’t want to do.

 I have this amazingly talented team, and they can do lots of stuff if I will just ask.
 As a business owner, sometimes I feel like it has to be me and other times I don’t really want to push off a small task.
 But I just need to get over it.
 If I want the business to grow I need to be spending my time on the things which will make us great.